 Those are the only biblical prophets left who might possibly be true prophets.8 Just 19 out of about a hundred individuals, and 5 out of 11 groups of prophets.
 Most of the prophets in the Bible are frauds, according to the Bible’s own methods for identifying false prophets.

 The remaining prophets are pretty obscure, not particularly famous for their prophecy.
 None of them have books of the Bible named after them or anything.
-The Bible doesn’t really have much to say about these people and the predictions they made… which is probably the only reason they didn’t fail the false prophet tests.
-You’d think the Bible would have made a bigger deal out of these people if they really were (the Bible’s only) true prophets.
+You’d think the Bible would have made a bigger deal out of these people if they really were true prophets, and especially if they were the Bible’s only true prophets.
+But the Bible doesn’t really have much to say about these people and the predictions they made… which is probably the only reason they didn’t fail the false prophet tests too.